Super Bowl VIII: Background

+Host selection process

-The NFL awarded Super Bowl VIII to Houston on March 21, 1972 at the owners' meetings held in Honolulu.
+The NFL awarded Super Bowl VIII to Houston on March 21, 1972, at the owners' meetings held in Honolulu.
 For the first time, multiple Super Bowl sites were selected at a single meeting, as hosts for both VII and VIII were named.
 Houston became the first Super Bowl host city provided with more than one year to prepare for the game, and lead time has grown substantially in succeeding years.
 Five cities, Los Angeles, Houston, Miami, Dallas, and New Orleans, prepared serious bids, while San Francisco (Stanford Stadium) withdrew from the running a week prior to the vote.
 After nine deadlocked votes, Bud Adams recommended awarding two consecutive sites.
 This compromise mirrored an idea brought up in 1971 by representatives from Miami.
 Los Angeles won on the ninth ballot and was named host of VII, while second place Houston was named the host for VIII.